IMC Weekend School in Figures. Click on image for full size.

 - Weekend School alumni engage in educating the younger generations, and set up their own community projects;

-The total number of beneficiaries to date is 2,350.
-IMC Weekend School has 10 locations in the Netherlands, one in Brussels and one in Hong Kong.
+- IMC Weekend School has a sister school in Brussels and one in Hong Kong.
 In addition, it has inspired over 30 independent copy-projects in the Netherlands.

 IMC Weekend Schools’ objectives for the next five years are: